kevinwang930/kevinwang930.github.io/content/post/java/spring/spring/index.md

 ## 1.1 Environment

 Environment Interface is an abstraction in container that models 2 key aspects of application environment.

-### profile
 A profile is a named, logical group of bean definitions to be registered with the container only if the given profile is active

-### properties
 Properties play an important role in almost all applications and may originate from a variety of sources: properties files, JVM system properties, system environment variables, JNDI, servlet context parameters, ad-hoc Properties objects, Map objects, and so on